Swida-Alba/light_controller_v2/README.md

   - | CALIBRATION_FACTOR |
     |--------------------|
     | 1.000116           |
   - after run once, the program will create a `<protocol_filename>_commands_<timestamp>.txt` file in the same directory as the protocol file.
 In this file, you'll find the `CALIBRATION_FACTOR`.
 You can copy it to the protocol file `calibration` sheet to use it in the next runs.
+If not provided, the program will calibrate the time by itself, but it will take a few minutes each time you run the program.